hyperstack-org/hyperstack/README.md

 ## Usage

-The wrapper follows vis 1 to 1, conforming to ruby standards, instead of `setSize` in javascript, you would use `set_size`.
+The wrapper follows vis.js 1 to 1, conforming to ruby standards, instead of `setSize` in javascript, you would use `set_size`.
 Also see specs in the `specs` directory for usage or the vis documentation (linked above).
 All arguments or return values are 'rubyfied' as much as possible, so you can just use ruby.

 ### The Vis part